waseemvalli/ActiveDirectoryLab/README.md

 ## About this project
 This self-study project involves setting up a small-scale network consisting of two virtual machines.
 The first virtual machine will function as a domain controller with Active Directory Domain Services, while the second will serve as a client computer.
-After establishing the network, I will carry out standard administrative tasks in Active Directory, including password resets, applying Group Policies, and deploying applications.
+After establishing the network, I will carry out standard administrative tasks in Active Directory, including password resets, applying Group Policies, and deploying applications, while also experimenting as a learning tool for myself.
 <br />